philipneff/CPP_game/README.md

 ## How to build the game

 We are using [Scons](https://wiki.appcelerator.org/m/mobile.action#page/29004846), a python based "Makefile".

 Download and follow the instructions in their readme to get Scons installed.
-You will need python to be on your system already (version 3.5.*) or greater work.
+You will need python to be on your system already (check documentation).

 From there, open a terminal in the root directory (the same one as README.md) of the project.
 Type the following: